- Program Highlights

 Where are classes held?

-Classes are held primarily in the Illini Center in downtown Chicago at 200 South Wacker, directly across from Union Station.
+Classes are held in the Illini Center in downtown Chicago at 200 South Wacker, directly across from Union Station.
+The only exception is Immersion weekend in Urbana-Champaign and the international trip.

 How many courses will I take?